ivpn/ios-app/.github/CONTRIBUTING.md

 ## Creating an Issue

 * If you want to report a security problem **DO NOT CREATE AN ISSUE**, please read our [Security Policy](/.github/SECURITY.md) on how to submit a security vulnerability.
-* When creating a new issue, chose a "Bug report" or "Feature request" template and fill the required information.
+* When creating a new issue, choose a "Bug report" or "Feature request" template and fill the required information.
 * Please describe the steps necessary to reproduce the issue you are running into.

 <a name="pr"></a>